 Good for: the full McDonald with poetry and pipes

 The three branches of Boisdale don’t hold back when it comes to Burns Night.
-From January 16 to 25 at the main branch (near Victoria station) there’s a choice of three set menus, featuring four courses of the best Scottish ingredients (£45 to £75 per person).
+From January 21 to 25 at the main branch (near Victoria station) will celebrate, culminating in a four-course supper on Sunday 25 featuring the best Scottish ingredients (£75 per person).
 Expect the full, unrestrained ceremony with piper and speaker to conduct the address to the haggis.
 You can also join the festivities at the two other branches, in Canary Wharf and the City, although menus and dates differ.
 The whisky selection alone, especially in Canary Wharf, makes Boisdale worth considering.

 - 13-15 Eccleston Street, SW1W 9LX